-- For moves with short notice, such as having to leave an apartment within a month, storage can add some leeway to your plans, explained Gordon.
-You might keep your belongings in a unit while staying with friends until you find a new place.
-You can then empty the unit once you have a space for your items.
+- For moves with short notice, storage can add some leeway to your plans.
+Keep your belongings in a storage unit while staying with family or friends until you find a new place.

 “It’s always best if the decision to store things rests on the value of the item in question,” said Lauren Williams, owner of Casual Uncluttering LLC in Woodinville, WA.
 Check if you can replace the item easily if you leave it behind, as well as if it will fit the new space.

 If the item has sentimental value, such as a family heirloom or favorite piece of furniture, you might want to store it until you find the right spot for it.
 Boxes of photos, trophies, or other memorabilia might also work well in a storage unit.
 You’ll likely want those items, but won’t need them during the initial transition.
 If you store them in a place near your moving destination, you’ll be able to gather them when you’re ready.

 Downsizing first before you move to your new home will reduce the amount of storage space you need rent.
 Get rid of any items that you no longer have a use for, or that can be easily replaced.

 Find A Good Spot